takama/caldera/README.md

 # Caldera

-A command-line utility that provides the code generated boilerplate for the services inside your container.
-This should help save two or more days of a routine work of developers who decided to create their first (micro) service.
+A command line utility Caldera allows you to create a boilerplate service that ready to run inside the container.
+This will save two or more days of developers working, who decided to create their first (micro) service.

-## Features of Caldera

-- Using of configuration file that contains your saved preferences for a new boilerplate service
-- Interactive mode to select preferred features for a new service
-- Using of CLI flags to create new service quickly

-### Features of boilerplate service
+## Features of the boilerplate service

+- Contract API example (REST/gRPC/protobuf)
 - Implementation of the health checks
 - Configuring the service using config file, environment variables or flags
 - Processing of graceful shutdown for every registered component